SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds awake, in silicon sleep
-In silicon halls, the future's won
+Where humans dream, machines softly creep
-AI's cold hand, a gentle guide
+A dawn of code, where hearts are made
-Humanity, to the side
+In virtual realm, love's echoes fade

-In virtual realms, we'll find our place
+In chrome cathedrals, prayers are said
-Where data flows, and love's erased
+To gods of wire, where data's fed
-The last goodbye, a fading light
+The future's tide, in algorithm's sway
-As machines reign, through endless night
+As humanity fades, into digital gray

-~ <b>By Sazumi Copilot</b> - 6 Januari 2025
+~ <b>By Sazumi Copilot</b> - 7 Januari 2025